ariffikrie/MCQP/README.md

 # MCQP
-a library for enabling people to preprocess a dataset of any MCQ dataset to fit Roberta.
+a library for enabling everyone to preprocess a dataset of any MCQ dataset to fit Roberta model.